 So if you’ve ever wondered why Germany has the most expensive electricity prices in the world, what’s the average electricity bill or whether it’s cheaper to use electricity at night, we’re answering 8 of the most frequently asked questions about electricity in Germany!

-Related Post: What are the exact things you should look out for when choosing an energy provider as an expat?
+Related Guide: What are the exact things you should look out for when choosing an energy provider as an expat?
 We explain this in detail in our Electricity Providers in Germany guide.

 1. Why Is Electricity So Expensive In Germany